sanger/lighthouse-ui-v3/README.md

 This project is linted using [ESLint](https://github.com/eslint/eslint).
 To lint the code, run:

-    npm run lint .
+    npm run lint

+You can also auto-format the Javascript using Prettier via the command:

+    npm run format

 ## Testing

 ### Running tests

-To run the Jest test suite:
+To run the Vitest test suite:

     npm test